 - Coursework in physical sciences, mathematics, and biochemistry; exact coursework to be determined by each EECB advisor, in consultation with our admissions committee.
 Recommend coursework could include, for example:

 - University mathematics including calculus (6 credits)

 - Biology coursework (24 credits, including genetics, evolution, and ecology), or equivalent evidence of ability to succeed in a doctoral program in ecology, evolution and conservation biology

 The admissions committee considers all aspects of each student's application, and we aim to be inclusive and flexible for admissions decisions for students with a variety of backgrounds.

-The preferred approach admission to the EECB program is outlined below:
+The preferred approach to admission to the EECB program is outlined below:

 - Check out our list of program areas and potential EECB faculty members.

 - Visit faculty websites, read some of their papers, and find an advisor with interests that really excite you.